 How will I be assessed?

 You’ll complete a portfolio of work at the end of each module.
-Each portfolio consists of an assignment with three parts (3 x 1500 words): a short essay based on course material, individual study evidence of caring or work-based practice and summaries of web-based discussions.
+Each portfolio consists of an assignment with three parts; a 1,500 word short essay based on course material, a 1,500 word individual study showing evidence of caring or work-based practice and a 500 word synopsis (summary) of web-based discussions.

 Could I take my studies in autism higher?